 The most compelling reasons to choose foam pads are their low cost, weight, and durability.
 The Gossamer Gear Thinlight Foam Pad 1/8″ is the cheapest and lightest pad on this list at $22 and 2.7 ounces.
 Even the NEMO Switchback Ultralight Sleeping Pad is only $55 and nearly as light as our best all-around sleeping pad, the Therm-a-Rest NeoAir XLite NXT Sleeping Pad.

-One of the main reasons not to choose foam pads is because they are uncomfortable at worst or an acquired taste at best.
+One of the main reasons not to choose foam pads is that they are uncomfortable at worst or have an acquired taste at best.
 They are also far less warm than most insulated inflatable pads and are not recommended for fastpacking adventures in colder weather.

-If your trips take you to high altitudes in the shoulder season when thermal protection is a must, you’ll want to bring a warm, inflatable sleeping pad such as the Therm-a-Rest NeoAir XLite NXT Sleeping Pad.
+If your trips take you to high altitudes in the shoulder season when thermal protection is necessary, you’ll want to bring a warm, inflatable sleeping pad such as the Therm-a-Rest NeoAir XLite NXT Sleeping Pad.
 This pad is light, warm, comfortable, and packs down small.

-The biggest downsides to inflatable pads are their high cost and susceptibility to punctures.
-So, if you want to be comfortable and warm, can afford the high price of an inflatable pad, and take care to avoid holes by always placing a groundsheet under your pad, don’t hesitate to choose one for fastpacking.
+The most significant downsides to inflatable pads are their high cost and susceptibility to punctures.
+So, if you want to be comfortable and warm, can afford the higher price of an inflatable pad, and take care to avoid holes by consistently placing a groundsheet under your pad, don’t hesitate to choose one for fastpacking.

 My inflatable sleeping pad keeps leaking — what do I do?

-The good news is that holes can almost always be fixed successfully, whether in the field or at home, so taking the time to do so will keep your pad working for years.
-A pad like the Sea to Summit Ether Light XT Insulated Air Sleeping Mat made of higher denier materials will be more durable than options made of lighter materials.
+The good news is that you can almost always successfully fix holes, whether in the field or at home, so taking the time to do so will keep your pad working for years.

 Can I trim my foam sleeping pad to make it lighter and smaller?